 - If you find yourself within the vicinity of a demonstration, find a safe place to shelter.
 This can take the form of a café or restaurant, supermarket or any other nearby building, or try and get away from the location of the protest as quickly as possible.

 What does this mean for trips to Chile in the next few weeks and months?

-Since the president agreed to a plebiscite on writing a new constitution a few weeks ago, the situation has calmed considerably, although protests are still occurring in Santiago.
+Since the president agreed to a plebiscite on writing a new constitution in November, the situation has calmed considerably, although protests are still occurring in Santiago.

 - In the US, the State Department has a series of travel advisories in place.
 They also recommend you enrol in the US Government’s Smart Traveller Enrolment Program to ensure that you get alerts about the current situation